Topic: tech juniper jir prev next

 including the routing instance they are in.

-A routing instance can contain its own tables, such as inet.0
+A routing instance can contain its own tables, such as inet.0, just like the

 A routing instance configuration can contain the usual routing configuration;